Understanding Your Mental Health: What Is Endogenous Depression?

 However, there are four major causes or risk factors associated with depression.
 They are stressful life events, medical problems, loss and trauma, and genetics (family history of depression).
 Other general risk factors are personal problems, conflict, substance use disorders, and abuse.

-Stressful life events result in significant stress on the body and mind.
+Stressful life events result in significant stress on the body and mind, leading to symptoms such as sleep disturbances.
 For instance, a stressful or traumatic experience can involve losing a spouse or one's job.
-Medical problems such as medical illnesses and medications are also associated.
+Medical problems, such as medical illnesses and medications, are also associated.

-It can also be caused by genetics, for instance, cases of depression in a family.
-Knowing your family's medical and mental health history can help you spot symptoms of depression when they occur.
-It's common for depression to be passed down through each generation.
+Depression can also have a genetic basis, such as cases of depression in a family.
+Knowing your family's medical and mental health history can help you spot symptoms of depression when they occur, especially since it's common for depression to be passed down through each generation.

 What's the underlying cause of depression?